AMDChris/colorbox/README.md

 ## Changelog:

+##### Version 1.7.0 - 2025/xx/xx

+* Update for compatibility with jQuery 4.
+* Remove bower.json.
+* Use terser to minify javascript.
+* Update README to describe this fork and intent for this project going forward.

 ##### Version 1.6.4 - 2016/05/10

 * Fixed bug where using the inline property would duplicate target elements, if the selector matched multiple elements.